 Step Six – Make sure to store the hose up and off the floor.
 Place it on a shelf or use a special hose hanger inside your self-storage unit at Affordable Storage in Fall River.
 Compared to leaving it in an unprotected shed or outside on a hanger, your storage unit is the best solution for winter seasonal storage for water hoses and other residential equipment.

 More Storage Solutions at Affordable Storage in Fall River

 Whatever it is that you want to store and protect this winter season, contact Affordable Storage in Fall River.
 From boats to RVs, seasonal decorations and tools to everything in between.
 They have a storage opportunity for you that will help you keep your home and garage clean, while protecting your items from the harsh realities of fall and winter in New England.
-Call Affordable Storage today for more information on Budget truck rentals, storage space openings and other helpful solutions!
+Call Affordable Storage today for more information on Penske truck rentals, storage space openings and other helpful solutions!